-I. AGO 87-24: CEB ALTERNATE MEMBER APPOINTMENTS
+I. AGO 87-24: CODE ENFORCEMENT BOARD ALTERNATE MEMBER APPOINTMENTS

-QUESTION: May a local governing body appoint one or more individuals to serve as alternate members of CEB, in addition to the Board's seven regular members?
+QUESTION: May a local governing body appoint one or more individuals to serve as alternate members of the code enforcement board, in addition to the Board's seven regular members?

-ANSWER: No, there is no authority under Chapter 162, Florida Statutes, for appointment of alternate CEB members.
-[NOTE: Chapter 162, Florida Statutes, was amended in 1989 to specifically provide for appointment of up to two alternate CEB members.]
+ANSWER: No, there is no authority under Chapter 162, Florida Statutes, for appointment of alternate members.
+[NOTE: Chapter 162, Florida Statutes, was amended in 1989 to specifically provide for appointment of up to two alternate code enforcement board members.]

-J. AGO 88-36: AGGREGATION OF SEPARATE PROPERTIES INTO SINGLE CEB ACTION: NOTICE TO OWNERS
+J. AGO 88-36: AGGREGATION OF SEPARATE PROPERTIES INTO SINGLE CODE ENFORCEMENT BOARD ACTION: NOTICE TO OWNERS